• Skip to primary navigation

 • Bake for 50-75 minutes until the internal temperature reaches 200-205℉.
 At 45 minutes, check for doneness with an instant read thermometer.
 If it reads under 150℉, add 15 minutes and check again.
 If it reads 180℉ add 10 minutes, and add 5 minutes if it reads 190℉.

 • Let cool for hours!
-Let the bread cool for 3+ hours in its own pan.
+Let the zucchini bread cool for 3+ hours in its own pan.
 This lets the heat dissipate and the internal texture to firm up (have you ever cut a quick bread open and noticed how it is gummy when cut into!?).
 Store on the counter covered with a tea towel for up to 3-4 days.
 You can also store in a plastic container covered with a paper towel (to absorb extra moisture).

 Notes